 Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

-- Knowing when to walk away from non-negotiable deals can protect your interests and reputation.
+- Recognizing non-negotiable deals are important to held protect your interests and preserve your professional reputation.

 What is Non-Negotiable?